Peter-L-SVK/Pi_multithread/README.md

 ## **Dependencies**
 Make sure you have the following installed:
 - **Rust and Cargo** (Rust’s package manager)
-- A **Unix-like environment** (Linux, FreeBSD or MacOS) for the bash script, Rustc programs work on Windows
+- A **Unix-like environment** (Linux, FreeBSD or MacOS) for the bash script, Rust programs work on Windows

 Tested on **Fedora 40**